datakaveri/iudx-deployment/Docker-Swarm-deployment/single-node/catalogue/README.md

 docker node update --label-add cat-node=true <node_name>
 ```
 ## Pre-requisites for deploying Catalogue Server
-1. For running the vertx clustered Catalogue Server, need to bring zookeeper in docker swarm as mentioned [here](../zookeeper/README.md).
+1. For running the vertx clustered Catalogue Server, need to bring zookeeper in docker swarm as mentioned [here](../zookeepeir/README.md).
 The  docker image ```ghcr.io/datakaveri/cat-dev:tag``` deploys a non-clustered vertx Catalogue Server.
-3. Define environment file ```.cat.env```.
+2. Define environment file ```.cat.env```.
 An example env file is present [here](./example-env).
+3. Elasticserach db needs to be deployed and setup accordingly.
+4. Auth server needs to be [deployed](../auth-server/README.md).
+5. Immudb needs to be [deployed and setup for catalogue server use](../immudb/README.md).

 ## Deploy

 Three ways to deploy, do any one of it